-- Not all exempt wells have the number of animal units listed. - Not all wells are compliant, so this does not include non-filed wells. - Dataset does not include pending groundwater Notices of Completion (Form 602).
+- Not all exempt wells have the number of animal units listed.
+Not all animals are there fulltime. - There is non-consumption portion that is not is not accounted for. - Not all wells are compliant, so this does not include non-filed wells. - Dataset does not include pending groundwater Notices of Completion (Form 602).